ANL-CESAR/RSBench/README.txt

 		average number of resonances per nuclide.

-		This value, along with the H-M benchmark size, is responsible for the total size of the ResoBench data structures.
+		This value, along with the H-M benchmark size, is responsible for the total size of the RSBench data structures.

 ==============================================================================
 Debugging, Optimization & Profiling